eagarwal-23/cos_401_final_project/README.md

-# COS 401 Final Project: Translating French Poetry
+# COS 401 Final Project
+## Authors: Eesha Agarwal, Kaleb Areda, Addele Hargenrader, Hyunsung Yun

+## Directory Structure

+app.py implements the frontend interface for each of our metrics, which are implemented separately in emotions.py, lexical.py, semantic.py, and syntactic.py.

+Each of the backend metrics can be run separately by supplying two arguments, one for the original (in French) and one for the translation.

+data/ contains the poems that were used for analysis.
+FEEL.csv and nrc.txt are databases that we used to do implement the metrics.

+## Running the Backend Driver

+translators.py drives all four backends while also generating machine translations.
-Need two arguments to run translators, with the first being the poem to translate, and the second being a human translation of the same for comparison:
+Need two arguments to run translators.py: the first is the poem to translate, and the second is a translation for comparison.

 `python translators.py poem1.txt poem1_en.txt`